department-of-veterans-affairs/va.gov-team/teams/vsp/README.md

-# Inventory of edits to this branch
+# Inventory of edits to this branch (see Zenhub issue #1514)

-Per discovery session with Rachael Roueche and Andrea Hewitt on 9/10/2019 the following updates have been implemented in the va-gov-team/teams/vsp hierarchy.
+Per discovery session with Rachael Roueche and Andrea Hewitt on 9/10/2019 the following updates have been implemented in the va-gov-team/teams/vsp hierarchy:

 * "administrative" folder and its contents removed
 * "planning" folder relabeled as "sprint-objectives"